bigbioinformatics/single_cell_rna_seq_workshop/README.md

 - Present the results of scRNA-Seq analyses with publication-quality figures.

 The workshop is broken up into several interactive modules:
-1. Review of R programming and bulk RNA-Seq analysis
+1. Introduction to single cell biology and loading single cell datasets
-2. Introduction to single cell biology
+2. Single cell data preparation
 3. Manifold learning with single cell datasets
 4. Biological interpretation of single cell RNA-Seq
 5. Data integration, cell cycle, and other advanced topics in scRNA-Seq analysis